matcharobotics/coursera-github-final-project/CONTRIBUTING.md

 # Contributing to Simple Interest Calculator

-We welcome contributions to the Simple Interest Calculator project!
+I welcome contributions to the Simple Interest Calculator project!
 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## How to Contribute